anhowe/ubuntu-devbox/README.md

  ![Image of adjusting VNC settings](https://raw.githubusercontent.com/anhowe/ubuntu-devbox/master/images/vnc-settings.png)
  3. since the ssh provides encryption and to get maximum speed from ssh compression, turn off encrytpion, and open your session to "localhost:1".  ":1" represents port 5901, which you had previously setup with the ssh tunnel:
  ![Image of adjusting VNC connection](https://raw.githubusercontent.com/anhowe/ubuntu-devbox/master/images/vnc-connection.png)
- 4.now you should be connected to your session.
+ 4. now you should be connected to your session.